nichollascarter/subjx/README.md

     resizable: true,
     rotatable: true,
     // Draggable SVG options
+    // applies scaling only to root element
+    scalable: true,
     rotatorAnchor: 'n' | 's' | 'w' | 'e',
     rotatorOffset: 30,
     // ----- experimental options ------
     // show/manipulate rotation point(not tested with HTML elements)
     rotationPoint: true,
     // restrict moving
     // spreads to dragging one element
     restrict: 'selector'
 });
 ```

 #### Notice: In most cases, it is recommended to use 'proportions' option

 ### Methods